Percy Bysshe Shelley: Italy

 Shelley went alone to Ravenna in early August to see Byron, making a detour to Livorno for a rendezvous with Claire.
 Shelley stayed with Byron for two weeks and invited the older poet to spend the winter in Pisa.
-After Shelley heard Byron read his newly completed fifth canto of Don Juan he wrote to Mary: "I despair of rivalling Byron."
+After Shelley had heard Byron recite his newly completed fifth canto of Don Juan he wrote to Mary: "I despair of rivalling Byron."

-In November Byron moved into Villa Lanfranchi in Pisa, just across the river from the Shelleys.
-Byron became the centre of the "Pisan circle" which was to include Shelley, Thomas Medwin, Edward Williams and Edward Trelawny.
+In November, Byron moved into Villa Lanfranchi in Pisa, just across the river from the Shelleys.
+Byron became the centre of the "Pisan circle", which was to include Shelley, Thomas Medwin, Edward Williams and Edward Trelawny.

-In the early months of 1822 Shelley became increasingly close to Jane Williams, who was living with her partner Edward Williams in the same building as the Shelleys.
+In the early months of 1822, Shelley became increasingly close to Jane Williams, who was living with her partner Edward Williams in the same building as the Shelleys.
 Shelley wrote a number of love poems for Jane, including "The Serpent is shut out of Paradise" and "With a Guitar, to Jane".
-Shelley's obvious affection for Jane was to cause increasing tension between Shelley, Edward Williams and Mary.
+His obvious affection for Jane was to cause increasing tension among Shelley, Edward Williams and Mary.

-Claire arrived in Pisa in April at Shelley's invitation, and soon after they heard that her daughter Allegra had died of typhus in Ravenna.
-The Shelleys and Claire then moved to Villa Magni, near Lerici on the shores of the Gulf of La Spezia.
+Claire arrived in Pisa in April at Shelley's invitation, and soon afterwards they heard that her daughter Allegra had died of typhus in Ravenna.
+The Shelleys and Claire then moved to Villa Magni, near Lerici, on the shores of the Gulf of La Spezia.
 Shelley acted as mediator between Claire and Byron over arrangements for the burial of their daughter, and the added strain led to Shelley having a series of hallucinations.

 Mary almost died from a miscarriage on 16 June, her life only being saved by Shelley's effective first aid.
 Two days later Shelley wrote to a friend that there was no sympathy between Mary and him and if the past and future could be obliterated he would be content in his boat with Jane and her guitar.
 That same day he also wrote to Trelawny asking for prussic acid.
 The following week, Shelley woke the household with his screaming over a nightmare or hallucination in which he saw Edward and Jane Williams as walking corpses and himself strangling Mary.

 During this time, Shelley was writing his final major poem, the unfinished The Triumph of Life, which Harold Bloom has called "the most despairing poem he wrote".